-Gordon Fitzgerald has been performing with the National Comedy Theatre since 2007.
-In addition to performing weekly, he is currently director of the NCT Sunday Company.
+Gordon Fitzgerald has been performing with the National Comedy Theatre since 2007., and is the former director of the NCT Sunday Company.
 His main passions are writing, photography, video-editing, & organizing group events.

 Jennifer is a San Diego native, graduating high school from the San Diego School of Creative and Performing Arts and college from SDSU.
 While her first performance love was musical theatre, she quickly fell in love with the freedom and variety that improv affords.
 Having worked in entertainment at both Disneyland and Seaworld, she joined the mainstage cast at NCT in 2012.